Nextome/nextome.github.io/docs/Fundamental Concepts/fundamental_concepts.md

 The concept of '**Room**' is related to a section of the map, defined by a polygon or a circle, which in turn are defined by pixel coordinates (x, y) on the map's PNG file.
 The Room object is often characterized by a meaningful label for the end user.
 Every time the calculated position of a Tag or Smartphone falls within a Room, that position will be associated with the Room and can be interpreted by the user without requiring visualization on the PNG file.

 ## Concepts related to calculated positions
-The primary goal of the 'Tag tracking' and 'Smartphone tracking' technologies is to calculate the position of a Tag and a Smartphone, respectively.
+The primary goal of the 'Tag tracking' and 'Smartphone tracking' solutions is to calculate the position of a Tag and a Smartphone, respectively.
 In this section, the definition of the 'Position' concept and its aggregated version 'Visit' is presented.

 ### Position
 <span style="color:#5BC4F0">:material-cellphone-cog: Smartphone Tracking</span>  <span style="color:#7B29EA">:material-tag: Tag Tracking</span>